1979 Netherlands Antilles island council elections: Bonaire

+Curaçao

 Saba

 General elections were held in Saba on 27 April 1979.
 The result was a victory for the Windward Islands People's Movement, which won all five Island Council seats.

-Results

 Sint Maarten

 General elections were held in Sint Maarten on 27 April 1979 to elect the 5 members of the Island Council.
 The result was a victory for the Democratic Party, which won three of the five Island Council seats.